jirapongse/katacoda-scenarios/esdk-docker/step3.md

 # Run a Consumer example (5 minutes)

 In this step, we will run a new Docker container from the Elektron SDK Docker image in another terminal.

+Use the following command to open a new termial.

+`bash`{{execute}}

 This container will start the Consumer example in the Elektron SDK package.
 The Consumer example will connect to the Provider example running in another Docker container on the same Docker host machine.

 Use the following docker run command to run the Consumer Docker container.